 Conclusion:

 How to finish a quilt is up to you really- do you tie the quilt or free quilt it?
 I did hand quilting in colored threads- red, ochre, and brown, but if you have a local quilt store, you might ask them to quilt it using a free hand sewing machine for you.
+You want to add a soft texture here and make sure that the excess batting is trimmed neatly.

 This quilt has become a family favorite now!
 It isn’t too big but is perfect as a lap quilt for me while I work at the computer.
 And needless to say, it’s the right size for the girls.